10 Questions to Ask Your Wedding Florist Before Your Big Day

 2. Will you take away the arrangements at the end?

 This could incur an extra fee, but it might be worth the price if it allows you and your wedding party to depart without a backward glance.
-If you are renting containers or other decorative items, don’t assume the florist will retrieve them.
-Check the contract to make sure who’s responsible.
-And be sure you know the venue’s policies about cleanup.
+If you are renting vases or other decorative items, don’t assume the florist will retrieve them.
+Check the contract to make sure who’s responsible, and be sure you know the venue's policies about cleanup.
+"Full-service floral designers like to see things through to the end," says Katie Wachowiak, a Michigan-based floral designer.
+"That means everything from delivering personal flowers, setting up your ceremony and cleaning up at the conclusion of the event.
+If you're unsure of who will be taking care of table décor, just ask your florist, or check your contract and proposal for clues."

 3. Who will be in charge of my wedding flowers?

-For quality control―and to make sure all your conversations haven’t gone to waste―get confirmation that the floral designer you’ve been dealing with will do the arranging.
-If you’re having a large wedding, it may be too much work for one florist, so she should be aided by a trusted associate.
+According to Wachowiak, most florists keep assistants and trusted freelancers by their side to ensure timely completion of flower arrangements for large-scale events.
+For quality control purposes―and to make sure all your conversations haven’t gone to waste―get confirmation that the floral designer you’ve been dealing with will do the arranging.

 4. Do you typically limit the number of weddings you have slated on a weekend?

 Ideally, the answer to this is yes―the florist should have one or two, max.
 However, this may depend on the size of your wedding and the size of the florist.
-If the florist seems to have an astronomical amount of weddings on her plate, make sure she is confident that she can devote ample time to your event.
+If the florist seems to have an astronomical amount of weddings on their plate, make sure they can devote ample time to your event.

 5. What would you consider suitable substitutions for the flowers we have discussed if these are unavailable?

 Hammer this out now so you aren’t surprised minutes before you hit the aisle.
 The florist should guarantee color harmony, size, look, and price.
-You may even want to request a picture of what the florist has in mind before approving.
+And of course, always request a photo of what the florist has in mind before approving.
+"Communicate flowers you simply don't like as well," Wachowiak says.
+"Even if you don't know flower names, provide photos of both blooms and foliage that you would not like to be a part of your arrangements."

 6. How will I reach you on the wedding day?